MicrosoftDocs/windows-powershell-docs/docset/windows/scheduledtasks/get-scheduledtask.md

 ```

 ### -TaskName
 Specifies an array of one or more names of a scheduled task.
+You can use "*" for a wildcard character query.

 ```yaml
 Type: String[]